-A type of injected insulin that is absorbed slowly and starts to lower blood sugar within 2 to 4 hours after injection and can last up to 24 hours.
-This gives the body a low level of insulin to manage blood sugar between meals.
+A type of injected insulin that is absorbed slowly and starts to lower blood sugar within 4 to 6 hours after injection.
+Its strongest effect is 10 to 18 hours after injection.
+This gives the body a low level of insulin to manage blood sugar between meals and overnight.

 An oral medicine in a class of drugs called biguanides used to treat type 2 diabetes.
 Metformin lowers blood sugar by reducing the amount of sugar produced by the liver and helping the body respond better to the insulin.
 It may also lower insulin resistance in the muscles.

 Nephropathy, also called kidney disease, occurs when the filtering system within the kidneys breaks down.
-Diabetes and hypertension can cause damage to the kidneys until they are no longer able to remove waste and fluids from the bloodstream.
+Diabetes and high blood pressure can cause damage to the kidneys until they are no longer able to remove waste and fluids from the bloodstream.

 oral antidiabetic drug (OAD)